-When in this mode, Double-Clicking on the Enter Button when the drive is "running" will place the Drive in Inhibit, obeying the "acel/decel rules" found in Item 42.
-Additionally, if the S2 and/ or UIN1 inputs are set up to provide Inhibit control, they are active as well, with the following rules.
-Either the DoubleClick and/or S2/UIN1 can cause the control to go into Inhibit, but both the DoubleClick AND S2/UIN1 have to be "negated" (set to allow the control to "run") before the control will exit "Inhibit" mode and begin to "run" normally again.
-Note that the DoubleClick action works as a "toggle", so the operation could be somewhat confusing if S2/UIN1 are "routed" to the Inhibit, along with the DoubleClick, but this behavior is necessary for "safety" reasons.
+When in this mode, Double-Clicking on the Enter Button with the Control is in "Run" Mode will place the Control in Inhibit, obeying the "acel/decel rules" found in Item 42.
+Additionally, if the S2 input is set up to provide Inhibit control, it is active as well, with the following rules.
+Either the DoubleClick and/or S2 can cause the control to go into Inhibit, but both the DoubleClick AND S2 have to be "negated" (set to allow the control to "run") before the control will exit "Inhibit" mode and begin to "run" normally again.
+Note that the DoubleClick action works as a "toggle", so the operation could be somewhat confusing if S2 is "routed" to the Inhibit, along with the DoubleClick, but this behavior is necessary for "safety" reasons.